United Nations Secretariat Building: Structural features

 The foundation includes concrete piers that extend down to the underlying bedrock.
 Steel pilings are used at points where the bedrock is more than 20 ft deep.
-The piles were installed in sets of 5 to 20 and range from 50 to 90 ft deep.
-Each set of pilings was then covered by a concrete cap.
+The piles are installed in sets of 5 to 20 and range from 50 to 90 ft deep.
+Each set of pilings is covered by a concrete cap.
 The building's structural loads are carried by an internal superstructure that includes about 13000 ST of steel.
 The columns of the superstructure are arranged in a 10×3 grid.
-The ten north–south bays are all 28 ft wide, but the three west–east bays are all of different width.
+The ten north–south bays are all 28 ft wide, but the three west–east bays are all of different widths.
 The westernmost bay is 20 ft 8 in wide; the central bay is 18 ft 2 in wide; and the easternmost bay is 27 by 8 ft wide.
 The narrow central bay was used as an elevator core.
 The floors are generally made of mesh and reinforced concrete, which is covered by either terrazzo, cement, asphalt-tile, or carpeting.
 Electrical and air ducts are placed underneath each floor slab.
 The interior partition walls are made of rough masonry, marble, plaster, glass, aluminum, or pointed steel.

 Interior

 The Secretariat Building was constructed with 889000 ft2 of space and, at the time of its completion, could accommodate 4,000 workers.
 Floors 6, 16, and 28 are used as mechanical floors, and floor 39 serves as a mechanical penthouse, accessible only by stairs.
-In addition, the United Nations headquarters contained a pneumatic mail system, with tubes connecting to a central collection point in the Secretariat Building.
+In addition, the United Nations headquarters had a pneumatic mail system, with tubes connecting to a central collection point in the Secretariat Building.
 Objects could be transported between floors via a conveyor belt system that traveled at 100 ft/min.
 There was also a dumbwaiter that stopped at every floor except for the lobby and the mechanical stories.
 The pneumatic mail system only served two stories, while the conveyor belt and dumbwaiter systems were primarily used by the building's messenger stations, which occupied only eleven stories.
 The building is decorated with various pieces of art from the United Nations Art Collection.